 Between downtown and the Pearl is the Katara Cultural Village with buildings and exhibitions exploring all aspects of Qatari life, as well as a private beach and lots of restaurants.
 In the centre is a modern amphitheater (go and stand in the middle of the stage and speak and feel your voice reverberate back to you).

 There is a beautiful tiled Mosque, traditional pigeon towers, and some workshops showcasing traditional crafts.

 Sharq Village and Spa

-We stayed at the Ritz Carlton Sharq Village and Spa, where the rooms are situated in peace villas surrounded by the tranquil gardens.
+We stayed at the Ritz Carlton Sharq Village and Spa in Doha Qatar, where the rooms are situated in peace villas surrounded by the tranquil gardens.
 Decor is comfortable, understated and Arabic in style, with cool marble floors throughout, and a rose petal filled fountain in reception.

 On arrival you are welcomed with Arabic coffee and dates, and as you would expect for a 5* resort service is flawless.

 The hotel is a short drive from both downtown and the airport and also has a 350m private beach with views of downtown.

 - +Qatar – is the offer from Qatar Airways and the tourist board to offer passengers travelling through Qatar a free one night stopover, or two nights for just £70.
 More details of the +Qatar scheme here.